scala-network/DefyX/doc/design.md

 ### 2.5 Floating point operations

-DefyX uses double precision floating point operations, which are supported by the majority of CPUs and require more complex hardware than single precision.
+RandomX uses double precision floating point operations, which are supported by the majority of CPUs and require more complex hardware than single precision.
 All operations are performed as 128-bit vector operations, which is also supported by all major CPU architectures.

-DefyX uses five operations that are guaranteed by the IEEE 754 standard to give correctly rounded results: addition, subtraction, multiplication, division and square root.
+RandomX uses five operations that are guaranteed by the IEEE 754 standard to give correctly rounded results: addition, subtraction, multiplication, division and square root.
 All 4 rounding modes defined by the standard are used.

 #### 2.5.1 Floating point register groups